Find the 10 digit number, the beautiful math puzzle by Conway

 Now combine each of the four valid possibilities for 4th to 8th places—25816, 25896, 65432, 65472 one by one, with the set of 10 valid possibilities for 1st three places.
 While combining, look for all digit overlaps (or duplication) between the two and eliminate the possibilities with digit duplication as invalid.

 It is easier to take each of the members of the smaller (in number of members) set one by one and do the digit overlap test with the whole of larger second set, rather than the other way round.
-This is an example of problem solving method or technique that we call—smaller to larger set interaction technique.
+This is an example of a problem solving method or technique that we call—smaller to larger set interaction technique.

 This gives us the penultimate last but one result.

-In the process the ninth digit is also placed.
+The ninth digit is also placed.